We are open again with Covid19 recommended precautions in place.

-Don’t wait until May to find out if your child will be ready for kindergarten in the fall.
+Don’t wait until it’s too late to find out if your child will be ready for kindergarten.

 SLIDING SCALE FEE POLICY AND QUALIFICATIONS :